|Dimension:||L=120 m, W=80 m, VR=100 m.|

-Buraco das Araras is one of the largest dolinas in the world, approximately 100m deep and 500m in circumference.
+Buraco das Araras is one of the largest dolines in Brazil, approximately 100 m deep and 500 m in circumference.
 The huge doline collapsed some 200,000 years ago, a time at which the area was inhabited by saber-toothed tigers, giant sloths, tapirs and giant armadillos.
 It was discovered in 1912 by cowboys, who called it simply buracão (hole).
 The huge doline is home to thousands of birds, mostly Araras, a local red macaw or parrot, hence the name.
 But there are more than 150 species of birds living in the pit.

 The regular visit is a walk of about one kilometer from the ticket office to the outlook and back.
 The walk is level on good trails and wheelchair accessible.
 Nevertheless we recommend good walking shoes, sun protection, a hat, insect repellent, and enough water.
 Its also a good idea to bring the best binoculars you own.
 There are two different tours, the standard tour which takes 80 minutes, and the four hour tour which gives you enough time to see and photograph birds.
 The site is a famous animal reservation, and only 495 visitors are allowed daily at the outlook.
 The long tour is limited to 20 people per day.

 Macaws are a big family of parrots, but the Araras of Brazil are mostly of the genus Ara.
 The typical bird of the Buraco are the red-and-green macaw (Ara chloropterus), also known as the green-winged macaw.
 During the reproductive period an estimated number of 120 individuals is the highest concentrations of red macaws in the World.